mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 :ref:`Check your results <vector-load-shapefiles-1>`

+.. _backlink-vector-load-from-database-1:

 |basic| |L3| Exercise: Loading vector data from a database
 -------------------------------------------------------------------------------

 Databases allow you to store a large volume of associated data in one file.
 You may already be familiar with database management systems (DBMS) such as Microsoft Access.
 GIS applications can also make use of databases.
-GIS-specific databases have extra functions, because they need to handle spatial data.
+GIS-specific DBMSes (such as PostGIS) have extra functions, because they need to handle spatial data.

 Find this icon in QGIS:

 .. image:: ../_static/vector/005.png

+(If you're sure you can't see it at all, check that the :guilabel:`Manage Layers` toolbar is enabled.)
 Clicking it will give you this dialog:

 .. image:: ../_static/vector/006.png